Branching States as The Emergent Structure of a Quantum Universe

 In summary, in the mesoscopic and macroscopic regime $m,N\gg 1$ of the {\tt c-maybe} model, the conditions for the validity of the main theorem spontaneously emerge.
-And, independently, we can verify the emergence of the global-state branching form, together with its duality with the clustering property of the geometric quantum state around the pointer states: $|0_{\mc{S}} \rangle$ and $|1_{\mc{S}} \rangle$.
+And, independently, we can verify the emergence of the global-state branching form, together with its duality with the clustering property of the {conditional quantum ensemble} around the pointer states: $|0_{\mc{S}} \rangle$ and $|1_{\mc{S}} \rangle$.

-\textit{Concluding remarks.} Geometric Quantum Mechanics is a differential-geometric approach to quantum mechanics that improves our quantum toolbox by adding new tools and concepts.
-In this work, we exploited its ability to describe open quantum systems via classical probability measures on the space of quantum states, using the procedure established in Refs.~\cite{fabioGQ1,fabioGQ2}.
-Part of the strength of using GQM lies its ability to visualize, from the perspective of a subsystem, the structure of the globally pure wave-function.
-We leveraged this to investigate the structures of quantum states compatible with the emergence of a classical phenomenology, as prescribed by Quantum Darwinism.
-Using a combination of tools of geometric quantum mechanics and quantum information theory we established that classical phenomenology can emerge \emph{if and only if} the global wave-function is sufficiently close to a branching form, in which each branch has sufficiently low entanglement.
-The emergence of classicality is therefore understood as a self-organizing process occurring in the space of quantum states in which, in the limit of large environments, the support of the geometric quantum state becomes clustered around the pointer states.
+\paragraph{Concluding remarks.} {Conditional ensembles improve} our quantum toolbox by adding new tools and concepts.
+Here, we exploited its application to open quantum systems, as established in Refs.~\cite{fabioGQ1,fabioGQ2}, to investigate the structures of quantum states compatible with the emergence of a classical phenomenology, as prescribed by Quantum Darwinism.

+We established that classical phenomenology can emerge \emph{if and only if} the global wave-function is sufficiently close to a branching form, in which each branch has sufficiently low entanglement.
+The emergence of classicality is therefore understood as a self-organizing process occurring in the space of quantum states in which, in the limit of large environments, the support of the {conditional ensemble} becomes clustered around the pointer states.
 This has been illustrated directly, both analytically and numerically, in two realistic models of information extraction.

-Our work achieves two major goals: First, it clearly shows how to use geometric quantum mechanics to investigate properties of an open quantum system by directly examining the structure of the global wave-function.
+Our work achieves two major goals: First, it is the first use of {conditional ensembles} to investigate the emergence of classicality in an open quantum system, by directly examining the structure of the global wave-function.
 Second, this allowed us, for the first time, to (i) give a complete structural characterization of a global wave-function with subsystems acting classically and (ii) prove that such structure is indeed unique.